AgileVentures/av-static-website/source/blog_articles/2016-11-24-more-profiling.html.markdown

 12:30 - 12:45 Negotiating with company on potential paid project

-12:45 - 13:00 Getting CraftAcademy and PayPal folks into new premium chat instance - notifying Premium Mobs, F2Fs and Pluses about mob programming session
+12:45 - 13:00 Getting CraftAcademy and PayPal folks into new Premium chat instance - notifying Premium Mobs, F2Fs and Pluses about mob programming session

-14:15 - 15:15 Fielding questions from Premiums on Slack (got an upgrade to F2F), co-founder
+14:15 - 15:15 Fielding questions from Premiums on Slack (got an upgrade to F2F), co-founder chat

 15:15 - 15:45 PR Review (AsyncVoter, LocalSupport)